nim-lang/Nim/doc/contributing.rst

 .. _use_Option:
-[Ongoing debate] Consider using Option instead of return bool + var argument, unless stack allocation is needed (eg for efficiency).
+[Ongoing debate] Consider using Option instead of return bool + var argument, unless stack allocation is needed (e.g. for efficiency).

 .. code-block:: nim